Donaim/miseq-workflow-pres/slides.md

 <!--
 Once we commit to next-generation sequencing, we immediately create a new milestone: obtaining the thousands of short reads that the MiSeq produces in the form of FASTQ files.

+NGS is quite different from Sanger here - instead of one long read per sample, we get thousands of short reads.

-To be complete, there are other inputs that come along with the FASTQ files - run metadata, sample sheets, and quality metrics.
+To be complete, there are other inputs that come along with the FASTQ files:
+- like run metadata,
+- sample sheets,
+- and quality metrics.

 But the FASTQ files are most conceptually significant.
 -->

 ---